 The Securities and Exchange Commission (SEC) will prepare and adopt regulations implementing these new statutory provisions.
 (It is also possible that states will make changes in their approach to the regulation of investment advisers during this period in response to the Act.)

 Managers of private equity funds should assess the impact of the Act, and begin planning for the transition to these new rules.

 During the transition period, before these new provisions of the Advisers Act become effective on July 21, 2011, the SEC will conduct a rulemaking proceeding.
 The SEC will publish proposed rules and provide the opportunity to comment on those proposals as part of this proceeding.
 The SEC reviews the comments it receives, and many times makes changes in the final rules directly in response to these comments.
 The SEC is anticipating a very active comment process for the new Advisers Act rules, and has already discussed procedures for participation in this process, including the possibility of meeting with SEC staff members.

 Managers of private funds may wish to monitor the upcoming rulemaking proceeding.
 In addition, it may be in the interest of managers to comment on proposed rules that will impact their operations, and some managers may wish to participate more actively.
 In the meantime, private fund managers should consider the following steps.

 Determine the impact of the Act on your federal and state registration status as an investment adviser.
 The Act may require that you register as an investment adviser under the Advisers Act.
 In addition, if you are already registered under the Advisers Act, you may need to shift to state registration.
 If you are not currently registered under the Advisers Act, and the Act will require you to register, begin planning now.
 Registration will require that you:

 - Make certain publicly available filings.

-- Update those filings annually, and amend them in the interim if certain
+- Update those filings annually, and amend them in the interim if certain changes take place.

 - Provide specified information to clients.